Western Animation: Animaniacs

-The Warner Brothers (and the Warner Sister): Yakko (Rob Paulsen), Wakko (Jess Harnell), and sister Dot (Tress MacNeille) were cartoon characters that resembled anthropomorphic dogs or cats (at least within the show they were occasionally referred to as "puppy children", "kiddies", or "kidsies").
+- The Warner Brothers (and the Warner Sister): Yakko (Rob Paulsen), Wakko (Jess Harnell), and sister Dot (Tress MacNeille) were cartoon characters that resembled anthropomorphic dogs or cats (at least within the show they were occasionally referred to as "puppy children", "kiddies", or "kidsies").
 Their Backstory indicates that they were created in the 1930s by the Warner Studios animators, then leapt off the page and ran amok through the studio.
 The Warners' cartoons ("which made absolutely no sense") were put in the studio vault, never to be released.
 As for the Warners themselves ("who made even less sense"), they were locked in the studio's water tower and the studio publicly disavowed any knowledge of their existence.
 The Warners eventually escape and Hilarity Ensues.
 (No, really, it actually does.)
-Studio psychiatrist Dr. Otto Scratchnsniff (Rob Paulsen), his exceedingly-hot female assistant (Tress MacNeille), dimwitted studio security guard Ralph (Frank Welker), and blustering studio president Thaddeus Plotz (Frank Welker again) suffer more from the trio's antics than anyone else.
+Studio psychiatrist Dr. Otto Scratchnsniff (Rob Paulsen), his exceptionally-hot female assistant (Tress MacNeille), dimwitted studio security guard Ralph (Frank Welker), and blustering studio president Thaddeus Plotz (Frank Welker again) suffer more from the trio's antics than anyone else.
 Some of the shorts involving the Warners were their "classic" cartoons, which played with different animation styles and tropes based on the cartoons of the time they were said to be from.
-When not following classic formulas, the Warners engaged in well constructed parodies of pop-culturenote which became much more frequent in later episodes of the Creator Kids WB run (of bothkinds) or inserted themselves into history (wherein they would simultaneously both annoy and inspire famous figures like Abraham Lincoln and Ludwig van Beethoven).
-It was something of a Running Gag to have the Warners briefly show up in non-Warners shorts on a regular basis; these cameos would often consist of the Warners being chased by Ralph.
+When not following classic formulas, the Warners engaged in well constructed parodies of pop-culturenote (of both kinds) or inserted themselves into history (wherein they would simultaneously both annoy and inspire famous figures like Abraham Lincoln and Ludwig van Beethoven).
+Not content with breaking the fourth wall in their own shorts, they would occasionally come dashing through other characters' shorts, usually with Ralph in hot pursuit.

 Animaniacs contains examples of: